GitGuardian/ggshield/changelog.d/20240819_162411_fnareoh_scrt_4759_optimize_files_to_scan_on_merge_commits.md

 ### Added

-- The command `ggshield secret scan pre-commit` has a new flag `--skip-unchanged-merge-files`.
-It is off by default, if activated, in the case of merge commit, it skips the scan of files that were not modified by merge.
-This is done for efficiency but is less secure.
+- When scanning a merge commit, `ggshield secret scan pre-commit` now skips files that merged without conflicts.
+This makes merging the default branch into a topic branch much faster.
+You can use the `--scan-all-merge-files` option to go back to the previous behavior.